orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * Simplification by removing explicit phase functions is preferred.

 1. Header
-   - Must contain copyright notice
+   - A copyright notice is required

 2. Comments (optional)
    - TODO list